Blest Souls: Aftermath

-This news took Cimino by complete surprise.
-Carelli, nor Stevenson, were aware of the real cause considering Columbia's apparent satisfaction with the script, and since it was highly unlikely that anyone from the studio could have been worried about the weather in England and Ireland in August.
 Bolt later admitted he didn't know what came of the project or their script: "[Cimino] fled back to America, and all of a sudden, that was that.
 I don't know what happened."
 Afterwards, Nelson executives assured Cimino that they were going to store the Blest Souls sets in readiness for a later start date if he took on an alternative project in its place.
-The film, entitled Santa Ana Wind, was not produced either.
-A separate project about Collins written by Neil Jordan later resurfaced and was made into a film in 1996 starring Neeson as Collins.
+The film, entitled Santa Ana Wind, was scheduled to be filmed on location in Los Angeles in early December 1987, but was not produced either.